 Popcorn Venus.
 All images courtesy of the artist

-Juno Calypso once spent three days on her mum’s dining room table, standing in a cake, surrounded by sweetly rotting prawns and pineapples on sticks.
-The artist, art director and film-maker uses her alter ego, Joyce, to create intriguing, unsettling scenes of suburban frustration, female isolation and the hopeless fight against time, often surrounded by food, masks and saturated soft furnishings.
+Juno Calypso once spent three days on her mom's dining room table, standing in a cake, surrounded by sweetly rotting prawns and pineapples on sticks.
+The artist, art director and filmmaker uses her alter ego, Joyce, to create intriguing, unsettling scenes of suburban frustration, female isolation and the hopeless fight against time, often surrounded by food, masks, and saturated soft furnishings.

 I spoke to the 25-year-old London-based artist to find out what the hell is going on.

 VICE: Pork, prawns, pineapple: Why do you use food in your work so much?

 Juno Calypso: I've always been attracted to the texture of food in photos.
 I suppose it all began with Popcorn Venus, the photo where I'm popping out of a cake.
 I started to think about how we photograph women in the same way we photograph food, as these very glossy, artificial things pumped full of preservatives.
 We'll do anything to stop both decaying.

 In Popcorn Venus there's a very prominent sliced sausage in the foreground-was that intentionally phallic?